linhsolar/studentguidelines/README.md

 # Some Guidelines for Students

-This provides some guidelines for people who are seeking internships, PhD and Postdoc positions.
+This provides some guidelines for people who are seeking teaching assistant, research assistant, internships, PhD and Postdoc positions.

 ## Current open positions